jlarmstrongiv/tfjs-node-lambda-helpers/README.md

 ## Usage

+Please note that the lambda will return a `503 SERVICE_UNAVAILABLE` error until `tf` is fully loaded to prevent errors from timing out.
+On the client, simply retry the request until the lambda is ready.

 ### Tensorflow

-Please the lambda will return a `503 SERVICE_UNAVAILABLE` error until `tf` is fully loaded to prevent errors from timing out.
-On the client, simply retry the request until the lambda is ready.

 ```ts
 import type { NextApiRequest, NextApiResponse } from "next";